 While watershed management might be the most important long-term strategy, the ecological and economic impacts of major COTS outbreaks have motivated coral reef managers and the reef tourism sector to develop and test methods for control of COTS during outbreaks.
 The following methods are effective at killing, removing or preventing spread of COTS, although they have generally proven worthwhile only for protecting small areas (less than 4 hectares) of reef:

-- Injection — Injecting sodium bisulfate kills COTS within a few days.
-The chemical is non-toxic to other marine life.
-This is the most efficient technique, taking just a few seconds to inject each starfish.
-Rates of treatment of up to 120 starfish per diver hour have been recorded during trial control operations amidst a dense outbreak.
+- Injection — Injecting bile salts or sodium bisulfate kills COTS within a few days, and is non-toxic to other marine life.
+The single-shot method using bile salts is the most efficient technique, taking just a few seconds to inject each starfish.
+Rates of treatment of 5-6 starfish per minute using single injections of bile salts have been recorded compared to just 1 starfish per minute with sodium bisulfate. ref

 - Manual Removal — Strong sharpened sticks, barbeque tongs or a hooked steel rod are best for pulling starfish out from under corals.
 Collected starfish can then be taken to a strategically placed floating or sunken bin for transfer to a small boat.
 Because this process requires starfish to be handled multiple times, manual removal is highly inefficient and there is a high risk of spiking (i.e., getting pierced by the poisonous spines of the starfish) to divers and people involved in the transfers in and out of the boat.

 - Underwater Fences — The need to continually remove starfish that move into cleared areas of reef adds significantly to the cost of control programs.
 Tests of underwater fences in the Great Barrier Reef indicated that certain designs can be effective, but they have not been widely adopted due to logistics and efficiency considerations.
 Fences may be useful in very small, very high-value locations, but are likely to need regular surveillance and monitoring.